 Nuts

 Small and hard foods are considered to be extremely dangerous for Yorkies.
-That’s why nuts are among the top five most fatal foods for small dogs.
+That’s why nuts are among the top five most fatal foods for Yorkies.
 These foods can get stuck in the dog’s esophagus as they can be too sharp or too large for them.

 Macadamias, walnuts, almonds, pecans, Brazil nuts, and similar foods can get stuck close to the heart base or in the back near the diaphragm.
 If this happens, make sure you take your Yorkshire terrier straight to the vet.
 They might need medical intervention as serious complications can arise.